unjs/unstorage/docs/2.drivers/supabase.md

 ::

 ::warning
-Supabase Storage is in beta.
+Supabase Storage driver is in beta.
 ::

 To use it, you will need to install `@supabase/supabase-js` in your project